 Stanford University is a well-known and deeply respected university.
 Students who graduate from Stanford gain a competitive edge just by having the Stanford name at the top of their resumes.
 The academics here are complex, challenging, and geared toward career success.
 Stanford has many great areas of study, but it truly stands out when it comes to the sciences.

 What We Like: Stanford University’s research budget has reached $1.63 billion, and it has thousands of externally-sponsored research projects.

 2. Massachusetts Institute of Technology

-The Massachusetts Institute of Technology is one of the top science-focused schools in the world.
+The Massachusetts Institute of Technology, in Cambridge, MA, is one of the top science-focused schools in the world.
 Unsurprisingly, MIT’S Physics program is one of the best Physics degree programs available today.
 This program prepares students for either professional work or continued study, depending on their needs and goals.
 Students can choose from the “focused” plan for future physicists or the “flexible” plan for other career seekers.

 MIT is home to future physicists, engineers, and others who excel in science and technology.
 This school is a leader in both academics and research, and it has a reputation for innovation.
 Some of the world’s most important scientific discoveries came from MIT.
 This school was founded to support the Industrial Revolution, and it’s been advancing American entrepreneurship from day one.

 What We Like: 59 Medal of Science Winners have come from MIT.

 Harvard University’s Physics program is, unsurprisingly, one of the best Physics degree programs available today.
 Students learn in fairly small cohorts within this program, so they can get to know their professors and fellow students.
 Students can also choose from several concentrations, including Mathematics, the History of Science, and more.
 This program provides opportunities for undergraduates to participate in research, so it makes a top choice for those who want hands-on participation.